shini-1/budget-tracker/README.md

-# 🍽️ Foodventurer
+# 🍽️ FoodVenturer

-**Foodventurer** is a comprehensive restaurant discovery app built with React Native and TypeScript.
-It helps users find nearby restaurants using Google Maps while providing business owners with their own management panel and admins with complete platform control.
+**FoodVenturer** is a comprehensive restaurant discovery app built with React Native and TypeScript.
+It helps users find nearby restaurants using Google Maps and Google Places API while providing business owners with their own management panel and admins with complete platform control.

 ## 🚀 Features